FooBartn/FooBartn.github.io/_posts/2017-03-19-ucs-director-and-powershell.md

 - powershell
 ---

+> `Update (3/22/17):` Syntax section was updated with information about when you have to escape characters, and when you shouldn't.
+A new section about internal variables and a link to a screenshot from v6.5 was also added.

 ## UCS Director Intro

 For those of you that don't know, UCS Director is a [somewhat uncommon] orchestration engine from Cisco.
-I still think someone in marketing "whoopsed" on this one, in my opinion, by tying it directly to the Cisco Unified Computing System infrastructure.
+I think someone in marketing "whoopsed" on this one, in my opinion, by tying it directly to the Cisco Unified Computing System infrastructure.
 Why would you use it if you don't own Cisco UCS equipment?
 Well... because it has no dependency on or requirement that you even use Cisco's server hardware.

 >"What's in a name?
 That which we call a rose
 >By any other name..." `causes confusion`.

 UCS Director can integrate with virtualization platforms, network equipment, storage arrays, server systems and more from a variety of vendors.
 It can also use PowerShell directly in its workflows, which is the facet we're going to focus on for this article.
 The only thing Cisco UCSD and Cisco UCS really have in common is the company.